 A wide array of car speaker options on the market provide excellent sound.
 But 6.5-inch speakers tend to be one of the more popular options given their affordability, ease of installation, and consistent sound quality with crisp highs.
 Some models, like the Alpine R-series, also have a decent frequency response.
 They’ve considered a versatile option with wider automobile compatibility thanks to its smaller size.

 However, depending on the car owner, and how important sound quality is to them, even the best 6.5 bass speakers may not be sufficient.
+In that case, 8-inch bass speakers offer a better sound experience with decent volume, and smooth highs, and most are at a reasonable price.
 While 6.5 car speakers are fairly universal, they’re not without drawbacks.
 The biggest issue you’ll find with this type of speaker is that it can struggle to provide consistent quality sound when listening to bass-heavy music.
 Basically, with a lack of watts per speaker, they’ll be unable to produce the full-range sound that audiophiles love.

 All speakers work by relying on a cone that has an electromagnetic coil that creates a magnetic field when exposed to a current.
 As the current moves, the field can attract or repel the electromagnet, which causes the speaker cone to move, creating audio waves.
 With 6.5 car speakers, there are two options to choose from — coaxial and component.

 Coaxial car speakers (also known as full-range) are ideal for anyone working on a budget or wanting a quick and simple install.
 They feature a built-in tweeter and rely on subwoofers to support low to mid frequencies.
 Meanwhile, highs are controlled by the speaker.
 Coaxial speakers can be ideal if you want to replace the speakers in your car door, given their compact size and all-in-one design.